GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 ## Example

-Consider a scenario where your database handles a query rate of about 200 simple queries per second (qps) and an ingestion rate of approximately 300k data points per second, using cloud storage for data.
+Consider a scenario where your database handles a query rate of about 200 simple queries per second (QPS) and an ingestion rate of approximately 300k data points per second, using cloud storage for data.

 Given the high ingestion and query rates, here's an example of how you might allocate resources: